 Integrates the concepts of statistical quality control and the practices of today's leading companies in creating systems of total quality management (TQM).
 Considers how various business functions (e.g., production, engineering and design of products and services, purchasing raw materials, providing technical assistance to customers, and statistical quality control) and their interrelationships can be used to create high-quality products, and, thus, high levels of customer satisfaction.
-Includes traditional statistical methods for process control, acceptance sampling, reliability, and quality improvement as well as numerous examples of U.S. and foreign firms at the cutting edge of TQM.
+Includes traditional statistical methods for process control, acceptance sampling, reliability and quality improvement, as well as numerous examples of U.S. and foreign firms at the cutting edge of TQM.
 Introduces current thinking of leading figures in TQM (e.g., Deming, Juran and Crosby).
-Pre requisite: MBAD-501.
+Prerequisite: Completion of MBA core courses.